 Shiina is a Japanese-born, London-based artist whose paintings explore the traces of human presence and the beauty of imperfection.
 In a world often dominated by polished and reproducible images, her work emphasises the unrepeatable, spontaneous gestures that arise from emotion.

-Rather than replicating traditional Japanese forms, Shiina draws from their underlying sensibility—the belief that beauty exists in the unseen, the imperfect, and the transient—and brings this aesthetic into contemporary abstraction.
 Her paintings open a quiet space where vulnerability, imperfection, and honesty can be felt.
 What remains on the surface are traces of human experience, leaving room for contemplation beyond words.

 日本生まれ、ロンドン拠点のアーティスト。完璧で整えられたイメージがが氾濫する時代において、彼女の作品は人間の痕跡や不完全さを可視化し、感情に導かれた一度きりの表現を描く。